magento/knowledge-base/src/troubleshooting/general/403-errors-when-accessing-site-wide-analysis-tool-on-magento.md

 You see: *Error 403.*

-## Cause

-There are two potential causes:

-* You may have HTTP access control enabled.
-The Site-Wide Analysis Tool Dashboard does NOT support customers if they have HTTP Auth enabled.
-* Your Commerce administrator account may not have been assigned to the *Site-Wide Analysis Tool* Resource.

 ## Solution

-### Check if the tool is blocked by bot protection software

-If you use Cloudflare for bot protection, check if it is blocking Site-Wide Analysis Tool.
-To do this, run the following command in CLI, having replaced <Admin URL> with your actual URL:
+Run the following command in CLI, having replaced <Admin URL> with your actual URL:

 ```cURL
 curl -sIL -X GET <Admin URL>/swat/key/index | grep HTTP
 HTTP/2 403
 ```
-#### Correct 200 response and JSON output

-If the response is correct 200 response and JSON output, then Cloudflare is not blocking the tool and you need to [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket) to escalate the issue with Site-Wide Analysis Tool access.
+Take steps depending on the type of response you get.

 #### 403 response

-If the response is 403, most likely Cloudflare is blocking Site-Wide Analysis Tool and you need to whitelist its IP's:
+If the response is 403, most likely you have Cloudflare bot protection and it is blocking Site-Wide Analysis Tool.
+To access the tool, whitelist its IP's:

 * 107.23.33.174
 * 3.225.9.244
 * 3.88.83.85

+#### Correct 200 response and JSON output

+If the response is correct 200 response and JSON output, [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket) to escalate the issue with Site-Wide Analysis Tool access.

 #### 500 (Fatal error) response